There are plenty of great cat toys on the market, but you don’t need to spend a ton of money to keep your kitty entertained.

 - Plastic bags: Paper bags may be fun and safe, but plastic bags can be a disaster.
 Much like human children, cats can get caught in the plastic and suffocate.
 They can pull bits off and swallow them, causing an obstruction in the digestive tract.
 Don’t let your cat swallow plastic.

 What other household items do you let your cat play with?
+Does your kitty make their own toys out of stuff around the house?
 Let us know in the comments below!